 NSW National Parks and Wildlife Service list of FAQs regarding visiting Kosciuszko National Park this winter are available here.

 Many NSW National Park campgrounds, accommodation and visitor centres have reopened but important changes are in place to keep visitors safe.
 All camping in NSW National Parks requires a booking.
 Check park alerts and visit COVID-19 updates for more information before visiting any National Park.

-As we head into winter, we remind visitors to be conscious of their safety in alpine areas.
+We remind visitors to be conscious of their safety in alpine areas.
 NSW National Parks has some great tips for Alpine Safety on their website including filling in a Trip Intention Form, and carrying a Personal Locator Beacon (available from Visitors Centres in Tumut and Jindabyne).